LAM-GROUP/PLIP/joss/paper.md

 affiliations:
   - name: Center for Materials Elaboration and Structural Studies, Toulouse, France
     index: 1
-date: 13 April 2023
+date: 11 July 2023
 bibliography: paper.bib
 ---

 # Summary
-Molecular Dynamics (MD) simulations play a crucial role in understanding and predicting the structure and properties materials.
+Molecular Dynamics (MD) simulations play a crucial role in understanding and predicting the structure and properties of materials.
 These simulations involve studying the motion of atoms by integrating Newton's equation of motion for a group of atoms.
-However, the accuracy of the MD heavily relies on the interatomic potential (force field) employed, which has been a significant challenge to develop with high reliability and precision.
-In recent years, machine-learned interatomic potentials (MLIP) have gained popularity due to their superior accuracy.
+However, the accuracy of the MD heavily relies on the employed interatomic potential (force field), which has been a significant challenge to develop with high reliability and accuracy.
+In recent years, machine-learned interatomic potentials (MLIP) have gained popularity due to their superior accuracy when compared to conventional force fields.
 The main principle behind MLIP involves utilizing a large set of quantum-accurate calculations to adjust parameters within a universal mathematical formulation representing the interaction potential.
 Despite their high accuracy, MLIP's   often lack physical interpretability, rendering them  as "black boxes" requiring careful fine-tuning.

 In this work, we have developed an alternative MLIP called Physical LassoLars Interaction Potential (PLIP) which combines a physically motivated mathematical formulation for the potential, optimized with a constrained linear regression algorithm.
 The primary goal of PLIP  package is to provide a transparent and interpretable machine-learning interaction potential while maintaining accuracy and efficiency.
 The development of an accurate and interpretable interatomic potential is highly useful, as it can provide deeper insights into material behaviors and facilitate the design of new materials with desired properties for diverse applications.

 # Statement of need
 PLIP is a python package for constructing interpretable MLIP for atomic simulation of materials.
 The construction of the PLIP interaction potential involves several key steps.
 First, the local atomic environment is represented using a combination of translational, rotational, and permutational invariant descriptors.
 These descriptors encode crucial information about the positions and orientations of neighboring atoms around a central atom.
 Different models for descriptors have been proposed in the literature, such as moment tensors[@Novoselov2019Jun], atom-centered symmetry functions (ACSFs)[@Behler2011Feb], smooth overlap of atomic positions (SOAP)[@Bartok2013May], bispectrum components[@Bartok2013May,@Thompson2015Mar], among others.
-Among these alternatives, PLIP descriptors stand out for their simplicity, as they involve explicit two-body, three-body, and N-body interactions.
-The equations for the descriptors are as follows:
+Among these alternatives,we chose to use explicitly two-body, three-body, and N-body descriptors with the following equations:

 $$
 \begin{aligned}